RheimerVanDijk/react-carousel-v2/README.md

 # react-carousel-v2

-The new gen of react carousels
+The next gen of react carousels